-Development Perspectives is an independent Development Education non-governmental organisation (NGO) and registered charity (CHY18555).
+Development Perspectives is an independent Global Citizenship Education non-governmental organisation (NGO) and registered charity (CHY18555).
 Development Perspectives is based in Drogheda, Co.
 Louth, Ireland but works with partners all over both Ireland and the world.

 Bobby McCormack - firstname.lastname@example.org

-Bobby Mc Cormack is the co-founder and Director of Development Perspectives and also works as a Senior Lecturer in the Dept of Humanities in Dundalk Institute of Technology from 2006 - 2019 and has an MA in Development Studies and is a qualified mediator.
+Bobby Mc Cormack is the co-founder and CEO of Development Perspectives.
+Bobby worked as a Senior Lecturer in the Dept of Humanities in Dundalk Institute of Technology from 2006 - 2019 and has an MA in Development Studies and is a qualified mediator.
 Bobby is a board member of Dóchas and in 2017 was the recipient of the Dóchas, “Global Citizen of the Year“.
 Bobby has produced 5 documentaries, is an avid Man United fan and loves Dogs.
-The newest addition to his family is Macha, a 'Good' Dane who might be 'Great' one day.

 Margaret Downey - email@example.com

-Margaret Downey is one of the co-founders of Development Perspectives, Margaret has been involved in the organisation since 2006.
-Her academic background is in Development Studies and Health.
-Margaret is one of the project coordinators of the SDG Advocate Training which is part of the Saolta Programme.
-She is a qualified yoga teacher and massage therapist with a keen interest in hiking, playing chess and sitting in saunas.
+As one of the co-founders of Development Perspectives, Margaret has been involved in the organisation since 2006.
+Her academic background is in Health and Development.
+Margaret is currently the co-ordinator of the SDG Advocate Training which is part of the Saolta Programme.
+She is a qualified yoga teacher and massage therapist with a passion for the great outdoors, chess and canal barges.

 Deborah Conlon - firstname.lastname@example.org

-Deborah Conlon has been involved in Development Perspectives since 2010.
-Her current role includes managing all aspect of Development Perspectives Public Engagement.
+Deborah Conlon manages Development Perspectives and Saolta's Public Engagement.
 Deborah has BA in Design from DIT and a post-graduate certificate from DKIT in Digital Marketing and Digital Media Management.
 She's passionate about encouraging conversation on social justice issues and learning from others.
-Outside of her work in Development Perspectives she sits on the Standards and Awards Committee of the Global Citizen Award, is the chairperson of the Louth Environmental Network and a director on the board of the Dundalk BIDs.
-She loves opportunities to get creative, hot chocolate, reading and board games.
+Outside of her work in Development Perspectives she is chairperson of the Dundalk BIDs.
+She loves being creative, hot chocolate, reading and board games.